 5 Signs Your Pet Is Struggling With Anxiety | NexiPets

 Pets experience stress just like humans — they just show it differently.
-Recognizing the early signs can help you support them before anxiety becomes a long‑term issue.
+Recognizing the early signs can help you support them before anxiety becomes a long-term issue.
+For a deeper look at daily prevention, read Daily Habits That Help Pets Live Longer, Healthier Lives.

 1. Sudden Behavior Changes

 Clinginess, withdrawal, or unusual reactivity are often early red flags.
+Smart health monitors can help you track behavioral baselines so changes are easier to spot.

 2. Excessive Licking or Grooming

-Dogs may lick their paws, while cats may over‑groom patches of fur.
+Dogs may lick their paws, while cats may over-groom patches of fur.
 Both are common anxiety responses.
+Enrichment tools like our Interactive Smart Toys can redirect this energy constructively.

 3. Destructive Behavior

 Chewing, scratching, digging, or tearing things apart can be a coping mechanism, not misbehavior.
+Scheduled play via smart interactive toys helps reduce boredom-driven destruction.

 4. Changes in Appetite

 Stress can cause loss of appetite, overeating, or sudden pickiness.
+A smart automatic feeder with feeding logs makes it easy to spot appetite changes the moment they happen.

 5. Restlessness or Pacing

-If your pet can’t settle or seems constantly “on alert,” anxiety may be the cause.
+If your pet can't settle or seems constantly "on alert," anxiety may be the cause.
+Our Shop Dogs collection has products designed to help.

 How to Help

 Create a predictable routine, offer more exercise, use calming enrichment, and provide a quiet safe space.
 If symptoms persist, a vet or trainer can help.
+You may also want to read 5 Signs Your Pet Needs a Health Monitor to understand when wearable tech can support your vet visits.
+For trusted external guidance, the ASPCA's guide to pet anxiety is an excellent resource.

-Anxiety isn’t a sign of a “bad pet.”
-It’s a sign they need support — and you can help them feel safe and confident.
+Anxiety isn't a sign of a "bad pet."
+It's a sign they need support — and you can help them feel safe and confident.
+Explore our smart pet tech built for exactly that.